The Present Rules take effect from the 1 January 2019 - they are subject to additions and amendments which will be notified to all interested parties.

 b) The use of any other items of tack not mentioned is prohibited.

-c) A double bridle, Pelham or similar is allowed in Novice, Inter B , Inter A, Advanced and Junior level competition.
+c) A double bridle, Pelham or similar is allowed in Novice, Inter B , Inter A, and Junior level competition.
+A Pelham with a single rein must be used at Advanced level.
 A Snaffle or other single rein bit may be used in Walk and Trot, Novice and Inter B Levels.
-Two reins must be used with a Pelham bit in levels ridden with two hands, at Advanced level the top/snaffle rein may be removed.
+Two reins must be used with a Pelham bit in levels ridden with two hands.

 d) Saddle pads are allowed but in order to be correct should not be visible.